My Favorite Year: Plot

-Benjy Stone, the narrator, recalls the week (in his "favorite year" of 1954) when he met his idol, swashbuckling actor Alan Swann (inspired by Errol Flynn, whose title roles such as that in Captain Blood would be evoked by Swann's imagined one in Captain from Tortuga).
+Through narration, Benjy Stone recalls the week (in his "favorite year" of 1954) when he met his idol: film actor Alan Swann, known for appearing in swashbuckler films during the 1930s and 1940s.

 During television's early days, Benjy works as a junior comedy writer for a variety show called Comedy Cavalcade starring Stan "King" Kaiser that is broadcast live from the NBC studios at 30 Rockefeller Plaza.
 Swann, well past his prime, is booked as a guest star and arrives at the studio drunk.
 Kaiser nearly removes Swann from the show until Benjy intervenes, promising to keep Swann sober during the week preceding his scheduled appearance.

 With help from Swann's chauffeur Alfie, Benjy continuously monitors Swann.
 They learn much about each other, finding out that they each have family whom they want to remain out of the spotlight.
-Benjy's Jewish mother is married to Filipino former bantamweight boxer Rookie Carroca, and Benjy has embarrassing, uncouth relatives, including Uncle Morty.
+Benjy's mother is married to Filipino former bantamweight boxer Rookie Carroca, and Benjy has many other relatives who embarrass him.
 Swann's young daughter Tess has been raised entirely by her mother, one of his many ex-wives.
 He rarely visits but secretly keeps tabs on her, unable to muster the courage to reconnect with her.

 During the week of rehearsals, Kaiser is threatened by gangster Karl Rojeck, a corrupt union boss who objects to being parodied on the show.
 Disruptive events, ambiguous between real sabotage and random accidents, are noted after Kaiser belligerently insists on performing the "Boss Hijack" sketch.

-Benjy clumsily and overenthusiastically courts K.C.
-Downing, producer Leo Silver's pretty assistant.
+Benjy clumsily and enthusiastically courts K.C.
+Downing, a pretty assistant to producer Leo Silver.
 Swann mentors Benjy, and Benjy is unable to prevent the drunken star from crashing a party at the home of K.C.'s affluent parents as they find themselves in the wrong apartment.

 The night of the show, Swann suffers a panic attack after Benjy informs him that the program is broadcast live, not filmed as Swann had expected.
-Swann becomes drunk and flees the studio.
+Swann gets drunk and flees the studio.
 Benjy angrily confronts him, telling Swann that he always believed that he was the swashbuckling hero whom he had watched on the silver screen and that deep down, Swann possesses those qualities.

 As the "Boss Hijack" sketch gets under way, Rojeck's men appear backstage and attack Kaiser.
-The fight spills onto the stage during the live broadcast, and the audience believes that it is part of the sketch.
+The fight spills onto the stage during the broadcast, and the audience believes it is part of the sketch.
 Swann and Benjy observe the melee from the balcony.
 Swann, dressed for a musketeer skit, grabs a rope and swings onto the stage and into action.
 He and Kaiser defeat the thugs together before the unwitting audience.

-Benjy narrates the epilogue, relating that Swann, his confidence bolstered, visits his daughter the next day, enjoying a heartfelt reunion.
+Benjy narrates the epilogue, relating that Swann, his confidence bolstered, visited his daughter the next day, enjoying a heartfelt reunion.

 Cast

-Future Phil Spector murder victim Lana Clarkson appears (uncredited) as the girl in the Old Gold cigarette box.
+The girl in the Old Gold cigarette box was played (uncredited) by Lana Clarkson, who was murdered years later by Phil Spector.
 Gloria Stuart appears in a non-speaking role as Mrs. Horn.